priyaP22/shopping-api-backend-go/12-Factor-Methodology.md

 # **12-Factor App Methodology**

 _This document describes the **12-factor app** methodology applied to the project, including explanations of each principle and how it has been implemented.
-The goal is to ensure that the application is maintainable, scalable, and follows best practices for cloud-native applications._
+The goal is to ensure that our application is maintainable, scalable, and follows best practices for cloud-native applications._

 ---